Death Wish (1974 film): Cast

-Saul Rubinek played the greaser who slashes Paul Kersey's newspaper, while John Herzfeld played the train mugger who watches the door.
-Robert Miano had a minor role as a mugger in the film.
+John Herzfeld played the greaser who slashes Paul Kersey's newspaper, while Robert Miano had a minor role as a mugger in the film.
 Lawrence Hilton-Jacobs, who later co-starred on the television show Welcome Back, Kotter, had an uncredited role as one of the Central Park muggers near the end of the film.
 It has been rumored that Denzel Washington made his screen debut as an uncredited alley mugger since in a long shot, the actor shown appears to resemble him, but Washington stated that not to be true.

 Actress Helen Martin, who had a minor role as a mugging victim who fights off her attackers with a hatpin, subsequently appeared in the television sitcoms Good Times and 227.
-Christopher Guest made one of his earliest film appearances as a young police officer who finds Kersey's gun.
+Christopher Guest made one of his earliest film appearances as Officer Jackson Reilly, a young police officer who finds Kersey's gun.
 Marcia Jean Kurtz, who played the receptionist at Paul's office, has appeared in multiple roles on the TV series Law & Order.
-Sonia Manzano, who played Maria on Sesame Street, had an uncredited role as a supermarket checkout clerk.
-The film also marked Jeff Goldblum's screen debut, playing one of the "freaks" who assaults Kersey's family early in the film.
+Sonia Manzano, who played Maria Rodriguez on Sesame Street, had an uncredited role as a supermarket checkout clerk.

+The film marked Jeff Goldblum's screen debut, playing one of the "freaks" who assaults Kersey's family early in the film.
+The producers of Death Wish were Hal Landers and Bobby Roberts.
+Bobby Roberts was also the manager of the rock group Steppenwolf at that time.
+Apparently, Jeff Goldblum struck up a friendship with Steppenwolf keyboardist, Goldy McJohn, because McJohn once said that Goldblum was his cigarette-mooching pal.